-- Basil and the Big Cheese Bake-off
+Basil and the Big Cheese Bake-off

-Up until here, all the books mentioned have been read by us, but I also have lovely friends who offered to share their kids’ favourite chapter books through my post, so here they are (I haven’t read them, so I will write what I know/read about them).
+Up until here, all the chapter books for young readers mentioned have been read by us.
+Luckily, I also have lovely friends who offered to share their kids’ favourite chapter books through my post.
+Here are their recommendations.

 Rover Adventures by Roddy Doyle

-With short chapters and black and white drawings, the books in this series are four – “The Giggler Treatment”, “Rover Saves Christmas”, “The Meanwhile Adventures” and “Rover and the Big Fat Baby” – and they seem to be packed full of bizarre humour and imagination as some of the reviews state.
+With short chapters and black and white drawings, the books in this series are four – “The Giggler Treatment”, “Rover Saves Christmas”, “The Meanwhile Adventures” and “Rover and the Big Fat Baby”.
+They seem to be packed full of bizarre humour and imagination as some of the reviews state.

 The three wishes by David Melling

 You have to know David Melling because of the adorable huge bear Hugless Douglas!
 And this book with the three wishes is part of a trilogy.
 The other two books being “The Kiss That Missed” and “Good Knight Sleep Tight”.
 The stories are full of humour, charm and magic and feature a prince and his horse.

 Bear Grylls Adventures by Bear Grylls

-The author needs no introduction, I am sure, so I will just say this series has 12 titles so far (the latest was published in Jan 2019) and in each book, Bear and a boy named Charlie have amazing experiences while learning a lot of interesting things about the nature, the world and about surviving in any condition (I guess it’s a perfect series for explorers, scouts and nature lovers).
+The author needs no introduction, I am sure, so I will just say this series has over 12 titles.
+In each book, Bear and a boy named Charlie have amazing experiences while learning a lot of interesting things about the nature, the world and about surviving in any condition (I guess it’s a perfect series for explorers, scouts and nature lovers).

 Bad guys series – Aaron Blabey

 The series contains 6 titles or 6 episodes if you read the covers.
 These books seem to be funny and naughty.
 The main characters are 4 bad animals –

 In the wishlist